master7720/anarchy-skid-list/README.md

 # Not necessarily a skid

-0x22 - This developer copied their entire "Future" client from Exeter.
-While they have improved as a developer since then, their client still contains outdated Exeter code that they refuse to rewrite, as evidenced by the outdated GUI.Additionally, they have been known to purchase exploits to add to their client, which has raised some concerns about the safety and stability of their product.
+0x22 - Pasted his entire client "Future" from Exeter.
+It seems he has become a much better developer now, but his client still contains old ass Exeter code that he refuses to rewrite. (just look at the gui 💀) He also buys exploits to put into Future (DUMNPED AF).
+In recent controversy https://de4uth.org/Pedos/0x22.pdf

-Gopro336 - This developer has a reputation for being a mediocre coder who gained notoriety by leeching off the clout of Phobos.
-They are also responsible for the poor "BUILDABLE_SRC" naming scheme.
-Despite their lackluster skills, they have a group of followers who treat them like a messiah.Their contributions to the development community are questionable, as they have provided pasters with large amounts of code to copy and paste.
-They were also responsible for starting the trend of Oyvey and Phobos-based clients, which has had a negative impact on the community.
+Gopro336 - Mediocre coder that went from complete rando to a big namer by leaching clout from Phobos.
+Father of the god-awful "BUILDABLE_SRC" naming scheme.
+Has a stan following of skids that treat him like he's the 2nd coming of christ.
+He continues to degrade the development community by providing pasters with hordes of code to paste from.
+Single handedly started the epidemic of Oyvey and Phobos based clients.

-3arthqu4ke - This developer is well-regarded for their work creating the Phobos/Earthhack client.
-They initially copied code from Kami, but later switched to using code from Seppuku and Exeter for the GUI, which is why they are on the list.
-Over time, they have made significant improvements and now create quality modules.Surprisingly, the code for 3arthhck 1.3.1 is very well-built and over-engineered.
-Overall, this developer has shown a lot of growth and improvement in their work.
+3arthqu4ke -  A Very good developer, creator of Phobos/Earthhack.
+Skidded Kami at first, and then moved on to skiding Seppuku, and Exeter for the gui.
+(Thats why hes on the list) Makes decent modules, and has improved lots.
+3arthhck 1.3.1's code is suprisingly good, and is very overbuilt (I do kinda get Exeter vibes from it tho).

 3000IQPlay - This developer initially began by creating a modified version of Phobos 1.9.0, with his first client named Atrium.
 This project stemmed from a desire for recognition and frustration with the "GuguPolice and Xulu+ Team+" Following that controversy, he launched another Phobos skid called Experium, aiming to develop a distinctive and superior version of Phobos, as he was dissatisfied with Luigihack, another well-known Phobos skid at the time.
 The final project he worked on under the name 3000IQPlay is called Trillium.
 He initiated this client after stepping away from Experium, expressing that it was a way to cope with his loss of passion for that project, stating, "Trillium was just to cope with me not being passionate about Experium.".
 Than he started to learn how to reverse engineer java.
 At first he focused on simpler tasks that were easier to deobfuscate since he struggled with complex obfuscated code, since the lack limited knowledge of Java bytecode and ASM.
 The Raven B- crack which was first project on WalmartSolutions .
 Before that he only had a few minor repository that were ok on github.
 He successfully cracked Gothaj 3.0, which turned out to be a huge hit.
 It received around 60,000 views on YouTube, and many people in Russia were thrilled because they could finally bypass Intave and other protections.
 This brought him a lot of attention.
 However, nothing else has matched that success.
 Hes currently working on a Java RAT that can bypass Kaspersky and other modern antivirus programs like Bitdefender.
 It’s an interesting project with many high-level access features that could impress users, and most of it can be done without needing admin rights.
 His second project involves creating security checks to determine if software is being pirated or if its integrity is intact.
 He started developed this out of passion and for potential use.
 It’s currently one of the best private security integrity checker by an independant developer, featuring quality code and unique check ideas.

-Ionar - The developer of the massively popular Salhack client heavily copied code from both Sepuku and Kami.
-Later, they continued their work privately to create Summit, which was an awful copy.
-Even the code they wrote themselves was subpar.
-They even included a warning on the Git repository advising people not to use it.
-Their latest endeavor was a collaboration with developer Giant Nuker, called Pyro.
-It quickly became a meme for featuring an AutoCrystal that appeared much faster than it actually was, and later for becoming an exit scam after it was cracked.
-To this day, version 1.5 of Pyro has not been released, and it has been nearly two years since the release of version 1.4.1.
-While version 1.5 looks decent, Pyro is still considered a private client.
-Even if it does eventually get released, 90% of the original Pyro buyers have since quit. 😂.
+Ionar - Developer of the massively popular Salhack client, which pasted hevily from sepuku, and also Kami.
+Later contiued it privately to make summit which was a awful paste.
+Even the code he wrote was shitty.
+He even put a recommendation on the git repo, advising people to not use it.
+His latest endeavour, a collaboration with developer, Giant Nuker called Pyro, became a meme very quickly for having an AutoCrystal that appeared much faster than it actually was, and later for becoming an exit scam after it was cracked.
+To this day the next version of pyro, "1.5" has not released, and we are approching 2 years with 1.4.1.
+1.5 looks decent, but as for now Pyro is considered a private client.
+Event if it does release, 90% of the original Pyro buyers have since quit 😂.

-Notperry1234567890 - This developer initially copied code from Phobos, which is why they are on this list.
-However, it should be noted that they have since become a much better coder.
-Rest in peace, Perry.
+Notperry1234567890 - Skidded phobos(thats why hes on this list, but hes a much better coder now) RIP PERRY

-PeterPePem/PeterDev - This developer was known for heavily copying code from Phobos, as well as being the main developer of Catware.
-They also leaked FutureX to Gopro336.
-However, it should be noted that they have since become a better coder.
+PeterPePem/PeterDev - Skidded phobos(a lot), Catware Main Dev, the guy who leaked FutureX to Gopro336 and now he is a better coder.

 If you are on this list and come crying into the issue or pull requests tab, you're just proving your skid-ness (thats not even a word)